 Do Not Delay

-Because of the many peculiarities and complexities of the statutes of limitations and other deadlines in medical malpractice claims, anyone believing that her or she has been a victim of medical negligence should contact an experienced personal injury attorney immediately.
+Because of the many peculiarities and complexities of the statutes of limitations and other deadlines in medical malpractice claims, anyone believing that they or a loved one has been a victim of medical negligence should contact an experienced personal injury attorney immediately.

 Delay, even a brief delay in some cases, can result in a bar of an injured patient‘s rights to legal recourse.